vladhaidukkk/vladhaidukkk/README.md

-# Hi there 👋, I'm Vladislav
+## Hi there 👋, I'm Vladislav

-## I'm a Frontend Developer, but not only :D
+- 🍀 I’m a Frontend Developer, but not only :D

-- 🔭 I’m currently working on ...
+- ⚡️ I’m interested to create modern software
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning advanced frontend tools and concepts
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- 🤩 I’m passionate, creative and communicative
+- ⚽️ I'm a big fan of football

 ### Languages and Tools